logicuniverse/manifesto/README.md

 ## VI.
 Distributed Manifestation: Axial Slicing & Projection

 In the **LogicUniverse**, a distributed system is not an additional architectural layer or a network engineering problem; it is a **Topological Slice** of a unified LogicIR.
-Distribution is the operational act of partitioning a macro-topology across physical boundaries by projecting internal Nets into boundary interfaces.
+Distribution is the operational act of partitioning a macro-topology across physical boundaries by projecting internal nets into boundary interfaces.

 **Spatial Distribution: Partitioning across Nodes**

 Spatial distribution occurs when a macro-LU is split across different physical environments (processes, containers, or hardware nodes).
 This is achieved through a **Spatial Cut** of the topology:

 - **Automatic Interface Projection:** Any internal Net that crosses the physical boundary is automatically transformed into a pair of **Push-based (+X) Ports**: an **Emit** port on the source slice and a **Subscribe** port on the target slice.
 - **Spatial-Blind Logic:** The logic inside each slice remains entirely unaware of the physical separation.
-It interacts with these projected ports as if they were local, continuous Nets, ensuring that the logic remains invariant regardless of the deployment scale.
+It interacts with these projected ports as if they were local, continuous nets, ensuring that the logic remains invariant regardless of the deployment scale.

 **Temporal Distribution: Partitioning across Time**